Brigham Young University Homepage

 2004 Mary Ellen Edmunds Nursing Endowment for the Healer's art established.

-2005 In partnership with Intermountain Healthcare, project to increase undergraduate enrollment from 48 to 64 students twice a year. (typo – twicer )
+2005 In partnership with Intermountain Healthcare, project to increase undergraduate enrollment from 48 to 64 students twice a year.

 2006 Accreditation from the Commission on Collegiate Nursing Education (CCNE) through 2015.

-2006 Acquired pediatric simulator, "Tiny Tim", through the generosity of the George S. and Dolores Dore Eccles Foundation.
+2006 Acquired pediatric simulator, "Tiny Tim", through the generosity of the George S. and Dolores Doré Eccles Foundation.

 2006 Acquired pediatric simulator, “Tiny Tim” through the generosity of the George S. and Delores Doré Eccles Foundation.
-(Accent mark was missing – Dore)

 2007 Beth V. Cole, dean.

-2009 Received a $4 million pledge from the Fritz B. Burns Foundation for renovation of the Nursing Learning Center (new addition)
+2009 Received a $4 million pledge from the Fritz B. Burns Foundation for renovation of the Nursing Learning Center